emontzkajnl/livability/wp-content/plugins/advanced-ads/readme.txt

 == Changelog ==

+= 1.52.3 (May 14, 2024) =

+- Fix: remove a PHP warning in Gutenberg block

-= 1.51.2 (March 13, 2024) =
+= 1.52.2 (May 6, 2024) =

-- Improvement: enhance compatibility with PHP 8.3
-- Fix: resolve smaller style issues on the dashboard page
-- Fix: resolve an issue preventing the deletion of groups
-- Fix: correct an issue where saving in Gutenberg occasionally caused an error
+- Fix: enhance data handling in Gutenberg block module for improved security
+- Fix: replace function 'maybe_unserialize' with a more secure custom function

-= 1.51.1 (February 29, 2024) =
+= 1.52.1 (April 4, 2024) =

-- Fix: resolve an issue that prevents delete links from working
+- Fix: resolve issue with saving group weight

-= 1.51.0 (February 27, 2024) =
+= 1.52.0 (April 3, 2024) =

-- Feature: add an integration for PubGuru®
+- Improvement: bump 'Tested up to' version to 6.5
-- Improvement: add AdSense widget on WordPress dashboard
+- Improvement: add status icon for ads in group modal
-- Fix: rename Advanced Ads widget on WordPress dashboard
-- Fix: refresh group page after deleting or creating a group